Continuously Learning New Words in Automatic Speech Recognition: Results

-For the forward transfer recall (see Figure \ref{fig:cl}, middle) we see that for MEM-ALL and MEM-FOUND the recognition performance of new words is at approximately 70\,\% after the new words are added to the memory.
-The models are not able to utilize more occurrences of the same word.
-Therefore, the performance does not increase over the course of the learning cycles.
-It even degrades a bit because the number of training samples per new word correlates with the total number of words in the memory and with more words in the memory the performance degrades.
+For forward transfer recall (see Figure \ref{fig:cl}, middle), we see that for MEM-ALL and MEM-FOUND the recognition performance of new words is at approximately 70\,\% after the new words are added to the memory.
+The models cannot utilize more occurrences of the same word.
+Therefore, performance does not increase over the course of the learning cycles.
+It even degrades a bit because the number of training samples per new word correlates with the total number of words in the memory, and with more words in the memory the performance degrades.
 In contrast, the performance of MEM-CL increases consistently to over 80\,\% when more training samples of a new word arrive.
-For the forward transfer precision (see Figure \ref{fig:cl}, right) we obtain that MEM-CL has the best performance of all approaches and fewer false alarms are produced if more training samples per new word are available.
+For the forward transfer precision (see Figure \ref{fig:cl}, right) we find that MEM-CL has the best performance of all approaches and fewer false alarms are produced if more training samples per new word are available.
 Words which MEM-CL recognized better than the baselines include backpropagate, CSPs, elementwise, frontend, LRU, MDP, MDPs, MRU, prefetcher, RNN, RNNs, SRAM, SIMD and tanh.